Mara Region: Agriculture

 About 80% of the region's workforce is employed in agriculture, which accounts for about 60% of the region's GDP.
 Cassava, rice, maize, sorghum, finger-millet, bulrush millet, sweet potatoes, potatoes, beans, Bambara nuts, ground nuts, green gram, chickpeas, banana, cotton, coffee, sunflower, sesame, onions, tomatoes, watermelon, oranges, avocados, pawpaw, pineapples, and lemons are some of the crops grown in the area.

 However, the region's critical crops include bananas, coffee, cassava, horticulture, and cotton.
 The estimated amount of fertile land in the region is 2,500,000 hectares, however only 500,000 hectares, or around 20% of the arable land, are typically used for crop production.

 The Mara Region is one of the eleven cotton-growing regions in the Western Cotton Growing Area (WCGA), and when compared to other regions, it produces an average of 220 kg of cotton per acre.
 Mara was the pioneer of the cotton contract farming model in Tanzania.
 Out of the potential area of 22,632 hectares suited for the crop, the region is predicted to cultivate 3,065 hectares of Arabica coffee.
 In the Mara region, coffee is grown in four districts.
 These districts are Tarime, Serengeti, Rorya, and Butiama.
 Small-scale farmers, with average plot sizes of 1 acre and 800 kilograms of production per acre, are the principal producers.
 In Tarime District, tea is mostly farmed by small-holder farmers, who have land plots ranging from 0.2 acre to 2 acres and produce 600 kilos per acre each month.

 Air service to the Mara region is provided by Musoma Airport, the airstrips at Seronera and Fort Ikoma in the Serengeti National Park, and Magena Airstrip near Tarime.

 Fishing

 Fishing in the Mara region is primarily done on Lake Victoria, which has 49% of its total area within Tanzanian territory.
-Along Lake Victoria, the Mara River, and its streams, fishing is done.
-It is rated as one of the region's top economic objectives.
+Along Lake Victoria, the Mara River, and its streams, fishing is done, with the activity rated as one of the region's top economic objectives.
 About 379,707 individuals are employed in fishing as a source of income, which accounts for 40% of the labor force in the area.

 The most common methods of processing sardines in the area include sun drying, frying, and, in rare instances, smoking.
 When compared to sardines from other regions, Mara Region sardines (dagaa), especially those from Kibuyi in Rorya District, are the best and have the most weight per gallon or per bucket.
 A monthly average catch of 3,452.25 metric tonnes is thought to be marketed both inside and beyond the Mara Region.